 5) Jumpers who appear to be in an intoxicated or drugged state shall not be allowed to jump.

 6) The minimum age for jumping shall be 18 years and proof of age shall be provided at time of jump.
-Proof of age shall be a valid driver's license or other type of photo I.D. issued by an agency of government or employer.
+Proof of age shall be a valid driver's license or other type of photo identification issued by an agency of government or employer.

-v) SITE OPERATING MANUAL AND DOCUMENTATION
+v) Site Operating Manual and Documentation

 1) Each site shall have an operating manual, referred to as the manual, for the safe operation of bungee jumping on that site.
 The manual and all amendments shall be on site and be freely available to staff and governing bodies.